cbayley-edu/readme-generator/README.md

 ![npm install](./imgs/npm-install.png)

 If you plan to push the repo back to your GitHub repo, be sure to add a .gitignore file to your root folder and ignore node_modules and .DS_Store/ .

 ## Usage

+#### Access a step-by-step video here: https://drive.google.com/file/d/1YNvJGLaye7FVpuVK36Q_OEdfbIbvoBAZ/view

 Make sure you are in the root folder of the project in your terminal and type node index.js.